AdrielC/TNR/README.md

 # TNR
-Experimental chatbot written in Python.
+Experimental chatbot written in Python 3.6.
 Just for fun.